Dmkk01/p5-dev-tools/README.md

 ## Features

 ### Commands
+Open VS Code command palette (F1 key) and type:
+ -  `Create a standard p5.js project`
+    This command allows to create a local or hosted version of a p5.js project that include `index.html` and `sketch.js` files.
- -  Open VS Code command palette (F1 key) and type `Create a standard p5.js project` This command allows to create a local or hosted version of a p5.js (and/or p5.js sound) project that include `index.html` and `sketch.js` files.
+ -  `Create a standard p5.js sound project`
+    This command allows to create a local or hosted version of p5.js and p5.js sound project that include `index.html` and `sketch.js` files.
+ -  `Open p5.js online editor`
+    This command opens the online p5.js editor in your default browser

 ### Snippets